To Infinity and Beyond: A General Framework for Scaling Economic Theories: Matching Theory

-Each finite subset of $\Phi$ mentions only a finite set of objects, corresponding to a finite set of agents.
-To satisfy a finite collection of formulae, we set the prices of all objects not mentioned to~$0$; holding the prices of these objects at 0, by \cref{walrasian-finite} there exists a vector of prices for the mentioned objects and a partition of the objects among the agents that constitute a Walrasian equilibrium.
-For each mentioned object $o$, by definition of $H_0$, if the price of $o$ in this equilibrium price vector is not in $[-H_0,H_0]$, then it can be replaced by $H_0$ (if it is positive) or by $-H_0$ (if it is negative) without changing the allocation, and we would still have a Walrasian equilibrium.
-Now, rounding the price of each such $o$ to the nearest $p\in P_o$ causes each corresponding agent's consumption bundle to turn from optimal to (in the worst case) $(|O_i|\cdot\varepsilon)$-optimal.
-Thus, the rounded prices, together with the equilibrium consumption bundles (which belong to the \mbox{$(|O_i|\cdot\varepsilon)$-demand} with respect to the rounded price vector) satisfy the finite collection of formulae.
-By the Compactness Theorem, the entire set $\Phi$ is therefore also satisfiable.
-Hence, there exists an a vector of prices in $\bigtimes_{o\in O}P_o$ and a partition of $O$ that constitute an $(|O_i|\cdot\varepsilon)_{i\in I}$-Walrasian equilibrium. \end{proof}
+\proofstep{Finite-subset property} Let $\Phi'\subset\formulae{I}$ be a finite subset.
+Since $\Phi'$ is finite, it ``mentions'' (through variables used) only finitely many agents; denote the set of these agents by $I'\subset I$.
+By definition, $\Phi'\subseteq\Phi_{I'}$.
+Fix the prices of all objects $o\in O_{I'}$ for which only the seller or the buyer are in $I'$ to be zero.
+By \cref{walrasian-finite}, there exists a Walrasian equilibrium in the trading network induced by $I'$.
+For each $o\in O_{I'}$, by definition of $H_0$, if the price of $o$ in this equilibrium is not in $[-H_o,H_o]$, then it can be replaced by $H_o$ (if it is positive) or by $-H_o$ (if it is negative) without changing the allocation, and we would still have a Walrasian equilibrium, this time with each object $o\in O_{I'}$ priced in $[-H_o,H_o]$.
+Therefore, $I$~satisfies the finite-subset property.
+Thus, by \cref{scaling-lemma}, there exists a Walrasian equilibrium in the grand trading network (containing all agents in $I$), as required. \end{proof}

-While \cref{omegaeps-walrasian} by itself does not directly guarantee even the existence of an $\varepsilon$-Walrasian equilibrium (indeed, we merely assumed that the number $|O_i|$ of (potential) trades to which each given agent is a side is finite, and did not assume any uniform bound on $|O_i|$ across agents), using a limit argument over the result of \cref{omegaeps-walrasian} nevertheless yields the existence of an exact Walrasian equilibrium.